Kew's Bonsai House displays up to ten miniature trees from Kew's collection, some of which are over 150 years old.

 History and use

-Built in 1887, Kew’s Bonsai House was originally used for displaying Alpine plants.
-Over the years it was enlarged and reconstructed.
-In 1981, when a new Alpine House opened, the glasshouse was relegated to growing campanulas and mossy saxifrages for the Alpine Nursery.
-Then, following construction of a new nursery in the 1990s, the conservatory was emptied and its rotting wooden structure replaced with a new aluminium frame.
+Built in 1887, Kew’s Bonsai House was originally used for displaying alpine plants.
+Over the years it was enlarged and reconstructed and in 1981, when a new alpine house opened, the glasshouse was relegated to growing campanulas and mossy saxifrages for the Alpine Nursery.
+Following construction of a new nursery in the 1990s, the conservatory was emptied and its rotting wooden structure replaced with a new aluminium frame.
 It now exhibits Kew’s growing bonsai collection.

 Kew's bonsai collection

 Bonsai are ornamental trees or shrubs that are grown in pots and pruned to present a miniature version of a mature tree.
 The word comes from the Japanese terms bon ‘tray’ and sai ‘planting’.

 Most of the plants in Kew’s collection were donated by Ruth Stafford-Jones in 2001.
 For 25 years she acquired bonsai trees and seeds while accompanying her husband on business trips to Japan.
 Subsequent gifts include two 85-year-old Chinese junipers (Juniperus chinensis), which are possibly the earliest surviving Bonsai imported to Britain.

 Things to look out for

 The ten bonsai looking their seasonal best are displayed at any one time.
 Because they are outdoor trees, they are frequently rotated to keep them in good health.
 Among the collection are a large Japanese maple and an aged needle juniper that were once owned by Kyuzo Murata, famed in the bonsai world for having saved the Japanese emperor’s treasured collection during the Second World War.
 Kew’s bonsai also include a wisteria which is only displayed when blooming in early May.